Exotic Ideals in Free Transformation Group $C^*$-Algebras: Main Results

-\begin{theorem} Let $(X,\mathbb F_2,\alpha )$ be any free dynamical system admitting an invariant probability measure $\mu $, such as the one described in Example~\ref{frnam}.
-Then there are uncountably many distinct \cstar-norms satisfying~\eqref{ufact.c} on $C_c(\mathbb F_2,C(X))$. \end{theorem} \begin{proof} Our discussion shows it is enough to prove that there are uncountably many KLQ-functors producing pairwise distinct norms on $C_c(\mathbb F_2)$.
-But this is precisely what has been shown by Okayasu in~\cite{OkayasuFrGrC*AlAsWielp}, as mentioned above. \end{proof}
+\begin{proof} Our discussion shows it is enough to prove that there are uncountably many KLQ-functors producing pairwise distinct norms on $C_c(\bbF_2)$.
+But this is precisely what has been shown by Okayasu in \cite{OkayasuFrGrC*AlAsWielp}, as mentioned above. \end{proof}

-We conclude this section with an application of the fact that represented free transformation group $C(X)\rtimes_\eta \Gamma$ may contain exotic ideals.

-Consider three unital \cstaralg s with $\A\subseteq \B\subseteq \C$.
-To say regularity is hereditary from above means that regularity of $(\C,\A)$ implies that $(\B,\A)$ is also regular.

-In general, regularity is not hereditary from above, as can be seen from~\cite[Example~5.1]{BrownExelFullerPittsReznikoffInC*AlCaEm}.
-Indeed, that example gives an inclusion $(\C,\A)$ in which $\A$ is a Cartan MASA in $\C$ (so $(\C,\A)$ is regular) and an intermediate subalgebra $\B$ for which $\A$ is not Cartan in $\B$.
-Note that the restriction $E|_\B$ of the conditional expectation $E:\C\rightarrow \A$ is a faithful conditional expectation of $\B$ onto $\A$, and since $\A$ is a MASA in $\C$, $\A$ is necessarily a MASA in $\B$.
-Thus $(\B,\A)$ cannot be regular, for if it were, $\A$ would also be Cartan in $\B$.

-We will use Proposition~\ref{regnotHerid} to produce examples showing regularity is not hereditary from above.
-These examples differ from \cite[Example~5.1]{BrownExelFullerPittsReznikoffInC*AlCaEm} in at least three ways: they have the unique extension property, these examples have no \textit{faithful} conditional expectation present, and the the intermediate inclusion is singular.